PatrikTrestik/diasend-upload/README.md

 * No documented way for upload
 * "Diasend Uploader" app could be used to dig out some information
 * communication with Diasend/Glooko company
+* API exists, but is not documented.
+See Wiki.

 # Help needed
 * Will be great if someone can take over communication with Diasend.